terrillmoore/annotate_film_scans/README.md

 Then I move the `/tmp/tagged` directory (and the converted files) to Dropbox as a subdirectory of the scan directory.
 I do this so I know for sure that I've processed these files.

 Finally, I import the `tagged` directory into Lightroom.

+## Things you'll want to change before using the program

+The default author of all the scans is set to `Terrill Moore` -- you'll really want to fix this (see future directions).
+This is is `settings.json`.

+The serial number of the camera bodies is set in `settings.json`.
+Ditto.

+You'll need to add the films and labs you use in `settings.json`.

 ## Building a release